Realtime-Location-Service/Location-MetaData-API/README.md

 ### Search Query Types

-There are three supported types of query available.
+There are three supported types of search query available.
 MATCH, EXCEPT and RANGE.

 #### 1. MATCH:
-Match query returns all the items that matches the required terms.
-The value of MATCH can either be a primitive types or an array of primitive types or an "ANY" or "ALL" query object.
+Match query takes the value as key, value pairs.

+    "match": {
+        "key1": "value1",
+        "key2": ["value2, "value3"]
+    }

+Keys are the field name of the json in metadata column.
+For a match query every key must satisfies the value.
+The values are usually objects of primitive types or arrays of primitive types.
+If values are of primitive types then the json fields are just checked if they are matched.

+If they are arrays then the corresponding json field must also be array.
+If not then they will not be in the result.
+And also all the items in the array must be available in the json field.

+It is also possible to search if at least one item in the array is matched.
+Then this must be specified using an 'ANY' clause.
+By default it is assumed as "ALL" clause.

-    "except": {
+    "match": {
         "carrying": {
             "ANY": ["abul", "mofiz"]
-        },
-        "name": "mofiz"
+        }
     }

 ##### i.
 ANY:
 The value of "ANY" must be a list type.
 Satisfies if any of the item of the list is found.